voult2/BetterPawnControl/README.md

 ## Notes

-This mod was first released on Rimword Alpha 15 and is essencially a productive mod to minimise animal areas and colonist outfits and drugs micro-management.
+This mod was first released on Rimword Alpha 15 and is essencially a quality of life (QoL) mod to minimise pawns micro-management.

 ## Credits
 - Fluffy for all the help with Animal Tab integration!